MohammadAlMokdad/PACMAN-pygame/README.md

 ## Course Information

-This project was made as the final project for the course **Advanced Programming Using Python**.
+This project was made as the final project for the course **Advanced Programming**.